-Taking place on the second Wednesday of every odd month, the next meeting for Bristol RISC OS Users will take place on the 12th September.
-The meeting runs from around 7:30pm (though some people may arrive earlier) until closing time, at:
+The next meeting of Bristol RISC OS Users will take place on Wednesday, 8th January.
+The meeting will start at around 7:00-7:30pm, though some members may arrive earlier, and continue until closing time at:

 There might not be any room at the inn restaurant upstairs.
 With December being a busy month in popular restaurants, the RISC OS User Group of London (ROUGOL) tends not to arrange a formal speaker for its last meeting of the year.
 Instead, the group meets more informally, albeit still in line with the regular […]

 Tuesday, 10th December will be your opportunity to meet up with other RISC OS users in the Southampton area – and to see a Christmas tree controlled by a Raspberry Pi!

 The Wakefield RISC OS Computer Club (WROCC) will be holding its next meeting on Wednesday, and the theme for the evening will be festive fun – there will even be mince pies and other treats!
 That effectively makes it the group’s Christmas bash, and what do you always expect at a good Christmas bash?

 Well, not literally; the group is going nowhere!
 The next meeting of the RISC OS User Group of London (ROUGOL) will take place on Monday, 18th November, and will be a group discussion about the options for using RISC OS on the move.